Miraikomachi/AIVoiceSamples/README.md

 ### Miraikomachi License Agreements

-This Character Guideline is a guideline for the use of Mirai Komachi illustrations, 3D models, and characters.
+The Character Usage Guidelines are guidelines for using Mirai Komachi illustrations and images, 3D model data,sound data and the character.

-#### Article 1 (License)
+#### Article 1.
+USAGE AUTHORIZATION

-We authorize individuals or their circles to use secondary creations based on the illustrations of the Mirai Komachi for non-commercial purposes only.
+We authorize individuals and fan clubs to use derivative works based on the illustrations of Mirai Komachi, limited to non-commercial purposes only.

-The original Mirai Komachi illustrations and logos can be used for non-commercial purposes only when posting videos to video sites.
+Original Mirai Komachi illustrations and logos may be used when posting videos to video sites, limited to non-commercial purposes only.

-In addition, the following shall be prohibited.
+In addition, any of the following usage is prohibited.

-* Use that significantly impairs the image of the Mirai Komachi
+* Use that significantly damages the image oSf Mirai Komachi
-* Use that violates public order, morals and social ethics
+* Use that violates public order and social morals
-* Use that infringes or threatens to infringe upon the rights of third party.
+* Use that infringes or threatens to infringe upon the rights of another party
-* Misleading uses like our official products

-#### Article 2 (Use of 3D Models)
+* Use that could create the misunderstanding that the work is an official product of Bandai Namco Studios

+#### Article 2.
+USE OF MIRAI KOMACHI DATA
-We authorize individuals or their circles to use Mirai Komachi's 3D model data (model data, texture, audio data, animation data) as asset material in creative such as games, video and image production and research activities.

-In addition, corporations and local public organizations can use the 3D Models only for academic presentations, education, and technical research purposes.
+We authorize individuals and fan clubs to use Mirai Komachi's data ( 3d model data, textures, sound data, animation data) as asset materials in creative activities such as game, video, and image production as well as in research activities.
+In addition, corporations and local public organizations can use the 3D model data, limited to academic presentations, education, and technological research purposes.

-However, the following items are prohibited.
+However, the following is prohibited.

-* Commercially use creations using Mirai Komachi's 3D models
+* Commercial-use creations using data of Mirai Komachi
-* To be used as avatars (such as VTuber or gaming/SNS avatars)
+* Use as avatars (such as VTuber and game/social media avatars)
-* Redistribute (including modify and redistribute) the Mirai Komachi's 3D models themselves
+* Redistribution (including modification and redistribution) of the Mirai Komachi data themselves
-* Prohibited in Article 1 of this Character Guideline
+* Acts prohibited in Article 1 of the Character Usage Guidelines

-Note that some of the assets included in the Unity projects in Mirai Komachi are provided under an open source license.
-Please refer to the attached license for use within the project.
+Note that some of the assets included in the Mirai Komachi Unity Project are provided under open-source licenses.
+Please refer to the licenses attached to the project when using the assets.

 Contact us for other uses.
-Contact information (miraikomachi@bandainamcostudios.co.jp)
+Contact information（miraikomachi@bandainamcostudios.co.jp）

-We may change the contents of this license from time to time at our discretion.
+We may change the content of this usage authorization at our discretion.

-If this English version of the Character Guideline conflict to the Japanese version, the Japanese version shall prevail.
+©BANDAI NAMCO Research Inc.
+©MIRAIKOMACHI PROJECT